Skip navigation

 Please Note:

-For applicants who wish to undertake V300 (non-medical prescribing) as part of this framework – please note additional checks are required in order to ensure you are fully prepared to undertake this module and in accordance with PSRB requirements.
+For applicants who wish to undertake V300 (non-medical prescribing) as part of the Health and Social Practice Framework – please note additional checks are required in order to ensure you are fully prepared to undertake this module and in accordance with PSRB requirements.
 These additional checks must be carried out at least 6 weeks prior to module start.
 For applicants wishing to undertake this module in September, all checks must be completed by the 18th August, for January start, checks must be completed by 20th November, therefore, programme application and acceptance of offer must be completed before these dates.

 PRESCRIBING AUTHORISATIONS FORM